datalab-to/datalab-on-prem/README.md

 - `CONTAINER_VERSION` if you don't want to use the image tagged `:latest`.
 - `INFERENCE_PORT` to set the port to a value other than 8000.
-- `INFERENCE_HOST` to control which network interface the container binds to (default: `localhost` for local access only, set to `0.0.0.0` for external access).
+- `INFERENCE_HOST` to control which network interface the container binds to (default: `127.0.0.1` for local access only, set to `0.0.0.0` for external access).
 - `DOCKER_EXTRA_ARGS` to submit additional args to Docker.

 ## Exposing the container externally